-You can access a wide offer of parenting support programmes through Newham’s parenting team and the Early Help Hub– please see Parenting page.
+You can access a wide offer of parenting support programmes through Newham’s parenting team and the Early Help Hub– please see our Parenting page.

-Health and well-being support
+Health and Well-being Support

 Your local Health Visitors provide advice and support on a range of health issues.
 They can support you through pregnancy into the first years of your child's life.
 You can ask them about any health issues such as breastfeeding, weaning or speech delay.